 13. Promotes a positive image of the University through participation in community and professional organizations, representing the University at professional meetings and community committees, and establishing and maintaining credible relations with various news media and other collegiate sports information offices.

 14. Abides by and complies with National Collegiate Athletic Association (NCAA) and Missouri Valley Conference rules, academic standards, requirements, and policies of the University, and all guidelines and policies of the Athletics department and reports any concerns of compromise or violation of rules, standards, guidelines or policies to the Director of Athletics or the Associate Director of Athletics for Compliance.

 15. Facilitates a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-16. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Chief of Staff and/or the Director of Intercollegiate Athletics.
+16. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Vice President for Marketing and Communications.

-17. Contributes to the overall success of the Office of University Relations, as well as the Department of Intercollegiate Athletics, by performing all other duties and responsibilities as assigned by the Chief of Staff.
+17. Contributes to the overall success of the Division of Marketing and Communications, as well as the Department of Intercollegiate Athletics, by performing all other duties and responsibilities as assigned by the Vice President for Marketing and Communications.

-The Assistant Director of Athletics for Communications is supervised by the Chief of Staff and supervises a staff of full‑time professional employees, as well as graduate assistants and undergraduate students.
+The Assistant Director of Athletics for Communications is supervised by the Vice President for Marketing and Communications and supervises a staff of full‑time professional employees, as well as graduate assistants and undergraduate students.
 The Assistant Director of Athletics for Communications also is part of the Director of Athletics’ management team and works closely with coaches and other athletics administrators.

 OFFICE OR HUMAN RESOURCES